canastro/blog/content/blog/2019-01-02---react-ui-lib-part2/index.md

 # Credits

-The way theme is configurable is heavily based on the way Material-UI does his themes with JSS.
+The way theme is configurable is heavily based on the way Material-UI does its themes with JSS.

 *If you find any error, be it on my poor english or any technical detail, please don't be shy.
 I'll try to continuously improve this blog post :simple_smile:*